Skip to main content

 Discovery

-By default, Cortex will tie Jira tickets by looking for any tickets where the label, component, or project field on the issue includes the Cortex entity tag (e.g. my-service).
-For example, if your entity tag is “my-service”, then the corresponding tickets in Jira should have “my-service” as a label, component, or project.
+By default, Cortex will tie Jira tickets to entities by searching for any tickets where the label, component, or project field for the issue includes the Cortex entity tag.
+For example, if your entity tag is “my-entity,” then the corresponding tickets in Jira should have “my-entity” as a label, component, or project.

-If your Jira labels/components/projects don’t cleanly match the Cortex entity tag, you can override this in the Cortex entity descriptor.
+If your Jira label/component/project doesn't cleanly match the Cortex entity tag, you can override this in the Cortex entity descriptor.

 Entity descriptor